zhangjingpu/vrone/README.md

 The applied distortion can be disabled (e.g. for testing without the VR ONE) if needed by deactivating the `VROne SDKLUTDistortion` script on the left and right eye of the `VROneSDK.prefab`.

+### Building the application
+After finishing your application in Unity, you will want to export it for use with the iPhone or Samsung Galaxy S5.
+In Unity, simply go to File/Build Settings, select iOS or Android, and Build.

+For Android, that is all you need to do.
+For iOS, however, it is important to note that after the exported XCode file is built, it is necessary to add the SceneKit framework.
+To do this, select the application target in XCode, go to Build Phases, and under "Link Binary with Libraries", add SceneKit.framework.

 ## Where can I ask technical questions?